Wigsinator/PocketChefApp/doc/sprint 0/process.md

 We usually meet at least twice a week.
 We ensure that we meet in-person at every tutorial, and online on fridays.
 If we needed more time to discuss topics, we would schedule another online meeting on Sunday evenings or when most if not all team members are available.

 ### What lessons should you take forward to the next phase?
 - Team members may have different understandings of user stories.
-As a result, it is important to be clear in communication and ensure that every team member is on the same page.
+So, it is important to be clear in communication and ensure that every team member is on the same page.
 - Things may take longer than expected, so always plan things ahead of time.